Tri Delta Transit: History

+1977–1995

 Tri Delta Transit fixed route service began on June 6, 1977, celebrated by an inaugural bus starting from Antioch City Hall (10 a.m.), traveling to Oakley (10:30), Brentwood City Hall (11), Pittsburg, and ending in West Pittsburg (2 p.m.).
 For the first week, free rides were offered.
 Initial service was provided for two local routes in Antioch and Pittsburg, which connected with express bus service serving BART.

 AC Transit operated the service under contract until 1984, when it was transferred to a private operator, and ECCTA acquired its first buses; prior to that, AC Transit owned the buses it used for Tri Delta Transit.
 Some of the buses used in 1978 included 29-foot models, shortened from 35-foot buses at the AC Transit shops.

-Dial-a-ride on-demand transit services have been provided since 1979 using contracted private operators.
-ECCTA consolidated fixed route and on-demand services with a single operator when the contract with AC Transit was discontinued in 1984.
-In 1986, Laidlaw Transit, Inc. (later First Transit, now Transdev) begin operating Tri Delta Transit.
+Dial-a-ride on-demand transit services have been provided since January 1979 using contracted private operators such as Community Transit Services (CTS).
+In 1981, Dial-a-ride was expanded to serve all residents of the rural East County.
+In 1984, ECCTA consolidated fixed route and on-demand services with a single operator when the contract with AC Transit were terminated; this transition involved ECCTA's acquisition of seven 35 foot Gillig diesel buses for use in fixed route service.
+In 1986, Laidlaw Transit, Inc. (later First Transit, now Transdev) replaced CTS for all services and begin operating Tri Delta Transit.

-The ECCTA headquarters in Antioch was built in 1987, consolidating administration, operations, and maintenance at a single facility; expansions in 2004 provided additional space and bus parking.
+The ECCTA headquarters in Antioch was built in 1987, consolidating administration, operations, and maintenance at a single facility; this involved Tri Delta Transit's acquisition of another six 35 foot Gillig diesel buses for use in fixed route service.
+In July 1991, the Dial-a-ride service was once again limited to seniors and disabled persons.
+Brentwood Dimes-a-Ride service (also known as the Brentwood Loop) began as a subsidized route by the City of Brentwood.
+General passenger fares were 10 cents.

+1995–1999

+On October 5, 1995, It was announced that County Connection proposed merging with Tri Delta Transit, it has been canceled.
+In July 1997, ECCTA took over the BART Express bus service in East County.
+The former BART Express buses operated by Laidlaw has a small Tri Delta Transit logo slapped on the sides.
+In November 1998, Tri Delta Transit announced it has plans for a luxury bus service between Brentwood and Lawrence Livermore Laboratory.

+In late-February 1999, Tri Delta Transit has a bus strike due to its contract with Laidlaw was nearing expiration.
+On September 24, 1999, Tri Delta Transit announced it will launch the Delta Express service in 2000.
+The agency's board of directors unanimously agreed to spend $2.8 million on purchasing the six "over-the-road" commuter coaches to launch the service.